 Guy On A Bike: Dressing for Winter CyclingThis marks my fourth consecutive winter of cycling to work at WCCO-TV.
 With some preparation, and a lot of luck, I've ridden to work every single weekday in that timeframe.
 Over that span, of more than 1,000 days, the temperatures have varied by more than 120 degrees!
 (On January 6 of this year I rode in minus 22 F, while the mercury peaked at 102 F on July 6, 2012.)
 Needless to say, I truly live by the old motto that there are no bad days to ride, just bad preparation.

-If you’ve made it through a Minnesota winter, then you’re familiar with those whitish-grey shoe stains from all that salt.
+Good Question: How Can We Keep Our Shoes Clean In Winter?If you’ve made it through a Minnesota winter, then you’re familiar with those whitish-grey shoe stains from all that salt.
 From commuting shoes to just allowing the salt to take over, everyone has a coping strategy.
 Bob Fisher, owner of Bob’s Shoe Repair in Wayzata, says Winter is a great time for business.
 He’s been repairing shoes, or "saving souls" as he puts it, for 43 years.